csound/csound/BUILD.md

-General Linux without Root access
+General Linux without Root access <a name="generalLinux">
 ---------------------------------

 These are generic instructions to build on any Linux system with no root access.